GastonWoollands/farm/chatbot/README.md

 from chatbot.graph import ChatbotGraph

 # Initialize configuration
+# API key will be read from GOOGLE_API_KEY or GEMINI_API_KEY environment variable
 config = ChatbotConfig(
     company_id="2",  # Get from authenticated user
     llm_model="gemini-2.0-flash-exp"
+    # google_api_key can also be passed directly, but using env var is recommended
 )

 # Create chatbot